SheaParrott/cloudy-with-a-chance-of-syntax-error/README.md

  <strong>Summary</strong><br/>
-In this assignment we were instructed to create create a weather app using a weather API.
+In this assignment we were instructed to refactor the weather app using class in javascript.

 <strong>Things learned</strong><br/>
 Class within  javascript<br/>